Homeowners Association of La Casa, Inc.

 - Wash home

 - La Casa recreational facilities, including the buildings and activity areas, are for the mutual use of the homeowners and their guests, at their own risk.
-Hours of use are from 7:00 AM to 11:00 PM except for special organized functions that may run later.
+Hours of use are from 7:00 AM to 11:00 PM except for special organized functions that may run later and except for the pools.

 - La Casa is a community for older persons, but guests of any age may use all recreational facilities unless otherwise posted.
-An adult, who is expected to enforce the rules, must accompany all guests under 16years of age.
+An adult, who is expected to enforce the rules, must accompany all guests under sixteen (16) years of age.

 - The scheduling for the use of the recreational facilities is the responsibility of the La Casa Activity Association.
 In order to avoid conflict in activities, please schedule your event as far in advance as possible.
 A refundable deposit may be required when reserving any of the La Casa facilities by groups using the kitchen or serving food, to insure the facilities are left in good condition.
-Reservation forms are available from the Activity Association.
+Reservation forms are available from the Activity Association or online at www.lacasaroc.com.

 - No glass containers of any kind are permitted in any of the outdoor recreational areas.